-A comprehensive school safety plan was developed and approved prior to March 1, 2025, in compliance with Education Code Sections 33126, 35256, and 32286 as well as applicable District policies and regulations.
+A comprehensive school safety plan was developed and approved in compliance with Education Code Sections 33126, 35256, and 32286 as well as applicable District policies and regulations.
 Each year, prior to March 1, the school's safety plan is reviewed, updated and discussed with staff and School Site Council.
-Annually, the school's staff reports on the status of its safety plan with the school leadership team, PTA and School Site Council.
-Status reports and updates are reviewed at the beginning of each school year and again in December before the finished School Safety Plan is approved by the members of the School Site Council on January 7, 2025.
-The key elements of the plan include: a) providing a safe teaching and learning environment for all students and staff members, b) ensuring that all students are safe and secure while at school-sponsored activities, c) making district programs and community resources available to students and parents, and d) creating a school where students, programs, and community members interact in an atmosphere of mutual respect that enhances the environment for learning.
+Annually, staff report on the status of its safety plan with the school leadership team, PTA, and School Site Council.
+Status reports and updates are reviewed at the beginning of each school year and again in December before the finished School Safety Plan is approved by the members of the School Site Council by March 1.
+The key elements of the plan include: a) providing a safe teaching and learning environment for all students and staff members, b) ensuring that all students are safe and secure while at school sponsored activities, c) making district programs and community resources available to students and parents, and d) creating a school where students, programs, and community members interact in an atmosphere of mutual respect that enhances the environment for learning.
 Each year the school submits along with the safety plan a detailed "action plan" which addresses the identified areas the staff and School Site Council has brought forward as critical areas of concern or how they should improve.
-A copy of the plan is available at all times in the school office and will provide a more detailed description of each element of the plan including specific actions, resources, and timelines to be implemented by the school.
+A copy of the plan is available at all times in the school office and will provide a more detailed description of each element of the plan including specific actions, resources and time lines to be implemented by the school.
 Copies are also available at the District Office in the office of Child Welfare and Attendance.

-Updated and presented to staff: 01/15/25
+Updated and presented to staff: 12/11/24.